actions/setup-go/README.md

   - run: go run hello.go
 ```

-## Caching packages dependencies:
+## Caching dependency files and build outputs:

-The action has a built-in functionality for caching and restoring dependencies.
-It uses [actions/cache](https://github.com/actions/cache) under the hood for caching dependencies but requires less configuration settings.The `cache` input is optional, and caching is turned off by default.
+The action has a built-in functionality for caching and restoring go modules and build outputs.
+It uses [actions/cache](https://github.com/actions/cache) under the hood but requires less configuration settings.The `cache` input is optional, and caching is turned off by default.

 The action defaults to search for the dependency file - go.sum in the repository root, and uses its hash as a part of the cache key.
 Use `cache-dependency-path` input for cases when multiple dependency files are used, or they are located in different subdirectories.

-**Caching packages dependencies without specifying dependency file path**
+**Caching without specifying dependency file path**
 ```yaml
 steps:
   - uses: actions/checkout@v3